qlintenFX/quinten-digital-journey/README.md

-# Quinten's Digital Journey
+# Quinten's Digital Journey - E-Portfolio

-This repository contains various projects, including KeyedColors.
+This repository contains my professional e-portfolio website for the 2CCS01 curriculum.
+It's custom-coded following the requirements for Applied Computer Science / Electronics - ICT students specializing in Cloud and Cybersecurity.

+## Website Structure

+The website includes the following required pages:
+- **Home** - Professional welcome and brief introduction
+- **About Me** - Personal introduction, hobbies, ambitions and CV
+- **Projects / Achievements** - Showcase of academic and personal projects

+## Featured Projects

-## KeyedColors
+### KeyedColors

-KeyedColors is a modern web application that allows users to create, manage, and explore color palettes for design projects.
+A modern web application that allows users to create, manage, and explore color palettes for design projects.

-### Features
+**Features**:
 - Create custom color palettes
 - Save and organize your color collections
 - Export colors in various formats
 - Responsive design for use on all devices

+### Azure Infrastructure as Code
+School project demonstrating IaC principles with Azure.

+### Additional Projects
+The portfolio includes additional semester projects and personal work.

-### Technologies
+## Technologies
 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS

-## Contact

-Feel free to reach out if you have any questions or feedback about this project!